chun77/chun77/README.md

 - 🏫 I’m currently a master student at the Duke University, majoring in Electrical and Computer Engineering.
-- 🌱 I’m currently learning Django, Hadoop, Parallel Programming.
+- 🌱 I’m currently learning Django, Hadoop, and Parallel Programming.
 - ✍️ I’m preparing for CAPM exam.
 - 💼 I’m looking for a sde/pm summer internin United States.
 - 📫 How to reach me: zichunwang733@gmail.com